Quick Exit

 About the LGBTIQA+ Mentoring Projects

 The LGBTIQA+ Mentoring Projects is a peer-support program for community, by community.
-We aim to promote support networks and build resilience through identity, skill and community connections, that are vital to LGBTIQA+ social and emotional wellbeing – individually and collectively.
+We aim to promote support networks and build resilience through identity, skills, and community connections that are vital to LGBTIQA+ social and emotional wellbeing – individually and collectively.

 Mentoring is about bringing peers together, where someone is wanting support with coming out, staying discreet, transitioning, navigating relationships with family and loved ones, or just finding themselves and a place in community.